 A mandatory minimum involves the prison time the convicted individual must complete before he or she can leave prison.
 For example, an individual convicted of his or her first robbery charge may receive a mandatory minimum of three years in prison.
 The mandatory minimum increases with each robbery conviction.
-For instance, a person’s second robbery conviction may carry a mandatory minimum of five years in prison making it extremely important that a Virginia robbery attorney is contacted.
+For instance, a person’s second robbery conviction may carry a mandatory minimum of five years in prison making it extremely important that a NoVa robbery attorney is contacted.

 Elements of Robbery the Prosecutor Must Prove for Conviction

 For the accused to become convicted of robbery, the prosecutor must prove some basic elements, or components, of the case.
 There are five basic elements of robbery that the prosecutor government must prove.

 - Intent – The offender intends to take or steal